kathrinlin/customizing-aspnetcore-book/manuscript/00-requirements.md

 ## Knowledge

-To follow the demos, you should already know ASP.NET Core a little bit, because I am not going to explain ASP.NET Core in this book.
+To follow the demos, you should already know ASP.NET Core a little bit, because I'm not going to explain ASP.NET Core in this book.
 You should understand the concepts of ASP.NET Core and know the main files of a new ASP.NET Core project.

 This is also not a book about .NET Core in general and it is not a C# book.
 So you should be familiar with C# and .NET, but not necessarily with .NET Core.